 My greenhouse is a bit unconventional.
 Instead of buying a kit to make a normal greenhouse, I decided to design one to use salvaged materials.
 This way I could make the building whatever size I want, and hopefully keep the cost down.

 Prowling Craig’s List is a great way to get just about anything you could ever need.
-The windows we will use came from two different 1960’s era houses – 30 sashes from a house in Vienna (all 32” wide), and 46 sashes from a house in Midlothian (all 28” wide).
+The windows we will use came from two different 1960’s era houses – 30 sashes from a house in Northern Virginia (all 32” wide), and 46 sashes from a house in Richmond (all 28” wide).
 The nice standard width of the windows made it pretty simple to design walls to use the available windows.
 In fact, we have enough of the 32” wide ones left over to use when we decide to remodel the workshop building.

 The site is right behind the house, next to the water hydrant and convenient to power from the workshop.